ERGO-Code/HiGHS/FEATURES.md

 Fixed bugs in presolve

-When running from the command lin, changes to default option values are reported
+When running from the command line, changes to default option values are reported

 Added callback to allow users to supply integer feasible solutions to the MIP solver during execution